 - The Connection between tourism and Elephant abuse in India|Huff Post

 We toured with Travelology who I actually won’t recommend.
 Overall, the trip was a great experience.
 However, with better communication and planning some of the issues we had could have been prevented.
 We spent about 2 nights in each location and only one night in Agra.
-India’s Golden Triangle Route can be done in less time if you skip Ranthambore but I’d suggest spending more time in Delhi and Jaipur where there is much more to see and where most of India’s best photos spots are.
+India’s Golden Triangle Route can be done in less time if you skip Ranthambore but I’d suggest spending more time in Delhi and Jaipur where there is much more to see.

 India is such a unique place.
 Go with a good attitude, be assertive and firm.
 Arrive with an openness to experience a unique culture and you’ll leave with an experience you won’t soon forget, for all the right reasons!